 Diffuse scleroderma comes on more suddenly and can progress to involve not only the skin but the internal organs.
 Other symptoms of diffuse scleroderma may include:

 Complications of diffuse scleroderma can affect virtually every system of the body.
-Common complications include:
+Other common complications include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Diagnosis is based on changes in the skin.